v-sundaresan/truenet/README.md

 | Single channel, FLAIR and T1 | UK Biobank dataset | ukbb |

 #### Pretrained model recommendations:

-It is highly recommended to use both modalities (FLAIR and T1) as two channel input if it is possible.
+ - It is highly recommended to use both modalities (FLAIR and T1) as two channel input if it is possible.
+ - Out of the two modalities, FLAIR is better and hence use mwsc_flair or ukbb_flair.
+ - mwsc models are ideal for fine-tuning on small datasets (<20 subjects) while ukbb models are better for larger ones.

 ---
 **_IMPORTANT NOTE:_**